NGFA–KSU Food Safety Modernization Act Feed Industry Training

 By taking this course, you can demonstrate to FDA that you are a “preventive controls qualified individual” by having received training based on FDA’s recognized hazard analysis and preventive controls animal food training curriculum developed by the Food Safety Preventive Controls Alliance (FSPCA).

 In addition, this course also offers a separate but related HACCP training component.
-The HACCP training will occur on the final day after the FSMA training concludes and is an optional training but requires additional registration as listed above.
+The HACCP training will occur on the final day after the FSMA training concludes and is an optional training.
 Successful completion is accredited by the International HACCP Alliance.

 Upon successful completion of both components of this program, you will receive two certificates of training - one from the FSPCA and one from the International HACCP Alliance.

-PLEASE NOTE: This particular course is two separate courses offered in succession.
+Please Note: This particular course is two separate courses offered in succession.
 The course offering includes registration fees to cover both the PCQI and the HACCP components.
-Please reach out to Brandi Miller, 785-532-4053 or at firstname.lastname@example.org with any questions.
+Please reach out to Carlos Campabadal, 785-532-3187 or at firstname.lastname@example.org with any questions.

-The IGP Institute reserves the right to cancel or reschedule courses if minimum enrollment numbers are not met.
-If a course is cancelled, participants will be refunded 100% of their tuition.
-If a course is rescheduled, participants will have the opportunity to have 100% of their registration fees applied to the rescheduled course, or receive a full refund.
+IGP Institute reserves the right to cancel or reschedule courses if minimum enrollment numbers are not met.
+If a course is canceled, participants will be refunded 100% of their tuition.
+If a course is rescheduled, participants will have the opportunity to have 100% of their registration fees applied to the rescheduled course or receive a full refund.